Saurosuchus

-Saurosuchus (meaning "lizard crocodile") is an extinct genus of large loricatan pseudosuchian archosaur that lived in South America during the Late Triassic period.
+Saurosuchus (meaning "lizard crocodile") is an extinct genus of large loricatan pseudosuchian archosaurs that lived in South America during the Late Triassic period.
 It was a heavy, ground-dwelling, quadrupedal carnivore, likely being the apex predator in the Ischigualasto Formation.

 Discovery and naming

 The holotype, PVL 206, was discovered by Galileo J. Scaglia and Leocadio Soria in 1957, lying in a greenish sandstone on the Cancha de Bochas Member of the Ischigualasto Formation in the Ischigualasto-Villa Unión Basin in northwestern Argentina.
 It consists of a nearly complete, but deformed skull.
 Saurosuchus was formally described and named later in 1959 by Osvaldo.
 A. Reig.
 The generic name, Saurosuchus, is derived from the Greek σαῦρος (sauros, meaning lizard) and σοῦχος (souchus, meaning crocodile).
 The specific name, galilei, is in honour to Galileo J. Scaglia, who unearthed and prepared the holotype.

 Referred specimens

 Saurosuchus is known from numerous specimens coming from the Ischigualasto Formation.
-Apart from the holotype, it was identified another individual: specimen PVL 2198; consisting of a partial maxilla, left ilium, right and left ischium, eleven dorsal vertebrae, osteoderms, ribs and teeth.
+Apart from the holotype, another individual was identified: Specimen PVL 2198, consisting of a partial maxilla, left ilium, right and left ischium, 11 dorsal vertebrae, osteoderms, ribs, and teeth.
 Sill referred additional specimens, PVL 2557, 2472 and 2267.
-The specimen PVL 2557 consists of two dorsal vertebrae, right and left sacrals, nine caudal vertebrae, right ilium, ischium and partial pubis, right femur, tibia, fibula, tarsus and pes, ribs and chevrons.
+The specimen PVL 2557 consists of two dorsal vertebrae, right and left sacrals, nine caudal vertebrae, right ilium, ischium and partial pubis, right femur, tibia, fibula, tarsus and pes, ribs, and chevrons.
 PVL 2472 compromises one cervical vertebra, tibia and astragalus.
-Lastly, PVL 2267 is composed by a fragmented ilium, femur, tibia, fibula, a tarsus and a partial pes.
+Lastly, PVL 2267 is composed by a fragmented ilium, femur, tibia, fibula, tarsus, and partial pes.

-In 2010, during the redescription of the skull of Saurosuchus, Alcober referred and described the immature specimen PVSJ 32; consisting of a complete skull, complete cervical and dorsal vertebral series, four anterior caudal vertebrae, ribs and two dorsal osteoderm rows.
+In 2010, during the redescription of the skull of Saurosuchus, Alcober referred and described the immature specimen PVSJ 32, consisting of a complete skull, complete cervical and dorsal vertebral series, four anterior caudal vertebrae, ribs, and two dorsal osteoderm rows.
 The postcranial remains of this specimen, were properly described by Trotteyn et al. 2011.

-Here, more specimens of Saurosuchus were referred: PVSJ 369, 675 and 615.
-In addition to this, the previous specimens PVL 2472 and PVL 2267 were excluded, both of them being not referable to Saurosuchus.
+Here, more specimens of Saurosuchus were referred: PVSJ 369, 675, and 615.
+In addition, the previous specimens PVL 2472 and PVL 2267 were excluded, with both of them being not referable to Saurosuchus.

 Saurosuchus was also reported from the Chinle Formation of Arizona in 2002 on the basis of isolated teeth and small skull fragments.
 The diagnostic value of these bones has been questioned in later studies, which considered them to be from an indeterminate species of rauisuchian.